 - Care Groups are established within the school as an aid to communication amongst students and between students and staff.

-- Year Level Representatives on Committees such as Visual Arts, Careers, Health & Sports, Library, Magazine, Expressive English, Mathematics, Science and Environment., ATSI, Music, Dance and Drama.
+- Year Level Representatives on Committees such as The Arts, Health & Sports, Library, English, Maths/Science and Environment.

-- Year Level Student Council Representative for Middle School Council Years 7-9
+- Year Level Student Council Representative for Student Councils including – ATSI, Boarding, Middle and Senior

 YEAR 7 – 9 CAMPS